sofia-fischer/philo-blog/content/posts/2026-01-imposter-syndrom.md

   allow Myself to be curious about these beliefs, where do they come from?
 * **Investigate Alternatives** How do I define Success and Competence?
 Do I like my definition?
 Are there other team members struggling with similar issues?
 Can I talk to them about it?
-* **What can help?** What does help I with these feelings?
+* **What can Help?** What does help I with these feelings?
 How can I ground Myself in moments of insecurity, and remind Myself of my skills and achievements?
 Can I do a training that helps me to get more confident in the skill I feel lacking?

 ## Conclusion

-Imposter Syndrome is not a personality trait.
+Imposter Syndrome was and is a companion in my career, but it's strength and impact is highly influenced by the team culture I am in.
 I worked at companies where I did felt valuable and competent after a few days, others in which I was struggling with feelings of inadequacy for months.
 I worked in teams where a belonging and communication was a high priority, and other where it wasn't.
 I had managers who emphasized my growth and opportunities, and others who only cared about results and numbers of whatever metric they valued.
-Imposter Syndrome was and is a companion in my career, but it's strength and impact is highly influenced by the team culture I am in.

 I am striving to create a culture in my team in which Imposter Feelings are acknowledged and quickly replaced by feelings of belonging and value.